natemcmaster/CommandLineUtils/docs/docs/arguments.md

+---
+uid: arguments
+---

 # Arguments

 When a command executes, the raw `string[] args` value can be separated into two different categories: options and arguments.

 Arguments are positional and values are specified based by order.

 Options are named and must be specified using a name.
-Options are covered in [this document.](./options.md)
+Options are covered in [this document.](xref:options)

 Arguments are represented by the @McMaster.Extensions.CommandLineUtils.CommandArgument type.
 They have one defining characteristic.